 - Send money – there are actually various ways you can do this via Messenger.
 You can use paypal or an app (go to Settings – Payments settings to set this up).
-The one I’ve tried is via the RBC Canada app using an RBC account.
+I’ve tried this via the RBC Canada app using an RBC account.
 Clients select a person from their Messenger friend list, transfer funds and send a message to the receiver.
 The message can be sent to the receiver’s Messenger inbox or email address.
-It will tell the receiver where to log-in to the financial institution of their choice to deposit the funds (a link on the email).
+It will tell the receiver to log-in to the financial institution of their choice to deposit the funds (a link in the email will be provided).

 - Check who’s been snooping on you – Go to Settings– Security and Login.
 There you will see the second box titled Where you’re logged in.
 Click see more to check if there have been log-ins on devices that are unfamiliar to you (that’s your snoop).
 And if you forgot to log out after a session, you can take care of this on the same tab (Security and Login).
 You can do so remotely by clicking on the dots on the right corner and choose Log Out.

-- Download your FB data – if you want to check your activity or save your data should you decide to delete you FB account, you can download your FB data.
+- Download your FB data – if you want to check your activity or save your data (if you’ve decided to delete you FB account), you can download your FB data.
 Go to Settings – General and click on Download copy of your Facebook data (last line in the middle of the page).